Home Child Custody

 • Geographic proximity of parents to one another

-In the end, the court will make all decisions based on the "best interests" of your children.
+In the end, the court will make all decisions based on the best interests of your children.

 Back to Top